 Almost Human is the perfect representation of what I expect those trying to recreate Judge Dredd or RoboCop-esque type stories—for new audiences—to produce.
 With the show depicting a realistic (if heightened) future, set with interesting characters tackling serious themes in the guise of a buddy cop action crime show.
 Its most endearing quality is that like most classic dystopian Science Fiction, it is able to transcend its own genre and work on multiple levels; ranging from satire, action and crime drama.
 Therefore, it raises the question; if this type of great work is capable, why are wider audiences continually presented with re-hashed, poor imitations of better works when it comes to the big screen?

-For every one indie Sci-Fi hit such as Moon, Looper or Her, we Sci-Fi buffs are being targeting with countless remakes and reboots which first make us cringe, then worry and ultimate give a go to only to be disappointed more often than not.
+For every indie hit such as Moon, Looper or Her, we Sci-Fi buffs are targeting with countless remakes and reboots which first make us cringe, then worry and ultimate give a go to, only to be disappointed more often than not.

 To avoid confusion, from here on end, my definitions of the words reboot and remake are as follows:

-The lines between the two are being blurred as sometimes an old single film is being re-made in the hopes of .
-Shows such as Star Trek: The Next Generation, though technically a “Spin-off” was intended to “reboot” the franchise for a new audience, however narratively they didn’t restart the Star Trek universe and rather lived in unison with the characters from the original series and movies.
+The lines between the two are being blurred as sometimes an old single film is being re-made in the hopes of creating a franchise from the existing brand name and there are other scenarios, such as shows like Star Trek: The Next Generation, that was technically a “Spin-off”, did intend to “reboot” the franchise for a new audience and consequence led to a massive franchise.
+However narratively they didn’t restart the Star Trek universe, it instead lived in unison with the characters from the original series and movies.

 In all these cases, the issue wasn't whether or not they were remakes, the issue was they were very well crafted movies with their own distinct style and tone which captured the imagination of a new audience.
 Another example of this would be the way Boardwalk Empire is handling a similar tale to The Untouchables.